Bans on communist symbols: Bulgaria

-Croatia

-As of 2017, the use of fascist and communist symbols is under review in Croatia.
-One of the discussions centered around the banning of the red stara symbol of the Yugoslav Partisans who led an anti-fascist resistance during World War IIas well as the flag of SFR Yugoslavia and the emblem of the Yugoslav People's Army.

 Czech Republic

 In 1991, in Czechoslovakia the criminal code was amended with w § 260 which banned propaganda of movements which restricted human rights and freedoms, citing Nazism and communism.
 Later the specific mentions of these were removed citing their lack of clear legal definition.
 Nevertheless, the law itself was recognised as constitutional.
 However, in 2005, there was a petition in the Czech Republic to ban the promotion of communism and in 2007, there was a proposed amendment to the law to ban communist symbols.
 Both attempts failed.
+In July 2025, Czech president signed a law that will criminalise display of Communist symbols same as the Nazi propaganda, with from 1 to 5 years in prison, and it will come into force in 1 January 2026.

 Estonia

 In early 2007 the Riigikogu was proceeding a draft bill amending the Penal Code to make the public use of Soviet and Nazi symbols punishable if used in a manner disturbing the public peace or inciting hatred.
 The bill did not come into effect as it passed only the first reading in the Riigikogu.